Sierra Mist Lawsuit: Did PepsiCo Really Clash with Influencer Over Identity Theft?

 However, without clarity from PepsiCo, the full story remains a mystery, leaving fans and followers to conclude.
 Additionally, it also makes me come to think: is this Sierra Mist lawsuit even true?

-Is the Sierra Mist Lawsuit True?
+Is The Sierra Mist Lawsuit True?

 Is the Sierra Mist Lawsuit True